Timeseries

 data_array(copy=True)[source]

-Return the xarray.DataArray representation underlying this series.
+Return an xarray.DataArray representation of the series.

 Parameters

-copy – Whether to return a copy of the series.
+copy (bool) – Whether to return a copy of the series.
 Leave it to True unless you know what you are doing.

 Returns